zowe/docs-site/docs/user-guide/cli-using-initializing-user-configuration.md

     The configuration file `zowe.config.json` is created in the `ZOWE_CLI_HOME` directory.

-2. Respond to subsequent prompts to create connection profiles for mainframe services. **[correct?]**
+2. Respond to subsequent prompts to create connection profiles for mainframe services.

 3. Generate the global user configuration file: